I built a 50-year NYC housing simulator. Here's what I learned (mostly not what the simulator said).

 The thing the YIMBY discourse mostly skips: when zoning lets you build twice as much on a lot, the lot becomes worth roughly twice as much.
 In my model, landowners capture ~75% of the marginal value from upzoning.
 Developers absorb most of the rest as higher land acquisition costs.
 Renters see small reductions, slowly.

 The fix isn’t to oppose upzoning — it’s to upzone and tax the windfall.
-Toggle the LVT checkbox above; the distribution shifts dramatically.
+A land value tax (LVT) shifts the distribution dramatically.
 Without LVT, YIMBY is partly a transfer to current landowners.
 With LVT, the surplus flows to renters and the public.

 I think this is the biggest unforced error in the current YIMBY movement: fighting for upzoning without fighting for the tax that captures its gains.